 Items in this category are deductions that aren’t required by law.
 Rather, employees opt to have them withheld from their paycheck to lower their taxable income and payroll taxes.
 Contributions to a retirement account, such a 401(k); some health benefits; and commuter benefits qualify as voluntary pretax deductions.

 Pretax deductions are taken before mandatory payroll taxes are applied.
 For example, if an employee contributes $75 per paycheck to a 401(k) plan and $50 per month to their health insurance premium, you would subtract those two amounts from their gross pay to figure out their net pay.

-Here, you'll need information about the employee's filing status (single, married filing jointly, married filing separately, head of household, and widow or widower with dependent child) and withholding allowance.
-The withholding allowance refers to exemptions a taxpayer can lawfully take from his or her income to reduce the amount of income that would otherwise be taxed.
-Each exemption drives down the amount of tax you can deduct from an employee's paycheck.
+Here, you’ll need information about the employee’s filing status (single, married filing jointly, married filing separately, head of household, and widow or widower with dependent child) and withholding allowance.
+The withholding allowance refers to exemptions a taxpayer can lawfully take from their income to reduce the amount of income that would otherwise be taxed.
+Each exemption drives down the amount of tax you can deduct from an employee’s paycheck.

 You can find filing status and withholding allowance details on IRS Form W-4, Employee’s Withholding Allowance Certificate, which an employee must complete and submit to you upon starting work at your company.
 It’s illegal for an employer to assist an employee in filling out Form W-4, but you’re allowed to refer those who need help doing so to a withholding estimator tool available from the IRS.

 You also need the IRS’ tax withholding tables, which, starting in 2020, can be found in the agency’s Publication 15-T. IRS Publication 15-T (2021)-Federal Income Tax Withholding Methods contains the most current tables.
 The tables provide the correct percentage of federal income tax withholding from gross wages, based on an employee’s filing status, withholding allowance and the range into which the employee’s salary falls.